Bill Crisp Senior Center

 Matter of Balance

-This award winning program is designed to reduce the fear of falling and increase the activity levels of older adults who have concerns about falls.
+This award-winning program is designed to reduce the fear of falling and increase the activity levels of older adults who have concerns about falls.
 Classes help participants learn to: view falls and fear of falling as controllable, set realistic goals for increasing activity, change their environment to reduce risk factors, and promote exercise to increase strength and balance.
 Classes are designed to benefit community-dwelling older adults who: are concerned about falls, have sustained a fall in the past, restrict activities because of concerns about falling, are interested in improving flexibility, balance and strength, are age 60 or older, ambulatory and able to problem-solve.
 Pre-registration is required and participants must commit to attending at least 6 of the 8 class sessions.

 55+; 1-3 pm

-Session 2: Wed.; Mar.
-4, 11, 18, 25; Thurs.; Mar.
-5, 12, 19, 26
+Session 1: Wed.; March 4, 11, 18, 25; Thurs.; March 5, 12, 19, 26

-Session 3: Wed.; May 6, 13, 20, 27; Thurs.; May 7, 14, 21, 28
+Session 2: Wed.; May 6, 13, 20, 27; Thurs.; May 7, 14, 21, 28

-Session 4: Wed.; Aug.
+Session 3: Wed.; Aug.
 5, 12, 19, 26; Thurs.; Aug.
 6, 13, 20, 27

 Movie Time